-- " Individual retirement accounts (IRAs) play an important role in US households' retirement saving.
-In mid-2022, more than four in 10 US households owned IRAs.
+- Individual retirement accounts (IRAs) play an important role in US households' retirement saving.
+In mid-2023, more than four in 10 US households owned IRAs.
 Traditional IRAs were the most common type of IRA owned (31 percent of US households), followed by Roth IRAs and employer-sponsored IRAs.
 IRA-owning households often also had employer-sponsored retirement plan accumulations or had defined benefit plan coverage. - " Majority of US households have tax-advantaged retirement savings.
 All told, more than seven in 10 US households had retirement plans through work or IRAs; being later in the life-cycle of saving, more than eight in 10 near-retiree households did. - " Rollovers from employer-sponsored retirement plans have fueled the growth in IRAs.
-In mid-2022, 60 percent of traditional IRA-owning households indicated that their IRAs contained rollovers from employer-sponsored retirement plans.
-Among households with rollovers in their traditional IRAs, 85 percent indicated that they had rolled over the entire retirement account balance in their most recent rollover; 44 percent had also made contributions to their traditional IRAs at some point. - " Traditional IRA-owning households with rollovers cite multiple reasons for rolling over their retirement plan assets into traditional IRAs.
-The three most common primary reasons for rolling over were not wanting to leave assets behind at the former employer, wanting to consolidate assets, and wanting to preserve the tax treatment of the savings (22 percent, 22 percent, and 15 percent of traditional IRA-owning households with rollovers, respectively).
+In mid-2023, 62 percent of traditional IRA-owning households indicated that their IRAs contained rollovers from employer-sponsored retirement plans.
+Among households with rollovers in their traditional IRAs, 86 percent indicated that they had rolled over the entire retirement account balance in their most recent rollover; 43 percent had also made contributions to their traditional IRAs at some point. - Traditional IRA-owning households with rollovers cite multiple reasons for rolling over their retirement plan assets into traditional IRAs.
+The three most common primary reasons for rolling over were not wanting to leave assets behind at the former employer, wanting to consolidate assets, and wanting more investment options (22 percent, 21 percent, and 17 percent of traditional IRA-owning households with rollovers, respectively).